 1. Title, bullet points, and product description: You must optimize your keywords and make sure you are regularly reviewing and improving your targeting strategy.
-Make sure you make use of the backend search term space by using good keyword research and lookup tool.
+Make sure you make use of the backend search term space by using good Amazon Keyword research and Amazon Lookup tool.

 2. Product images: Make sure that you are using a white background for the main image.
 Use multiple photos to show your product from different angles.

 3. Get good reviews: It is imperative to have social proof on Amazon.
 A bunch of good reviews helps your prospects to trust your brand and product.
 This allows you to get more conversions supported by having a great product and exemplary customer services, of course.